PaulKinlan/paul.kinlan.me/content/2015-03-13-parsing-screenshot-from-Chrome-for-Android-send-intent.markdown

       }
     }

-If you are interested in the change that sparked the article, look at [bug 455996](https://code.google.com/p/chromium/issues/detail?id=455996) and see the [diff](https://codereview.chromium.org/972293003/diff/40001/chrome/android/java/src/org/chromium/chrome/browser/share/ShareHelper.java), I have also found this [tutsplus tutorial](http://code.tutsplus.com/tutorials/android-sdk-receiving-data-from-the-send-intent--mobile-14878) helpful.
+If you are interested in the change that sparked the article, look at [bug 455996](https://code.google.com/p/chromium/issues/detail?id=455996) and see the [diff](https://codereview.chromium.org/972293003/diff/40001/chrome/android/java/src/org/chromium/chrome/browser/share/ShareHelper.java), I have also found this [tutsplus tutorial](http://code.tutsplus.com/tutorials/android-sdk-receiving-data-from-the-send-intent--mobile-14878) helpful..